karempudi/rtseg/README.md

 # Realtime segmentation

-The goal of this package is write a achieve a production grade cell segmentation task that can be deployed for commercial use.
+The goal of this package is write a achieve a production grade cell segmentation service that can be deployed anywhere easily.